pesegal/CSS3-System-Sketch/README.md

 CSS3-System-Sketch
 ==================

 CSS3 animated solar system in a sketch design using CSS3 animate capibilites.
-Inspired by  Workes best in Chrome, tested in latest versions of Firefox and IE.
+Inspired by a codeacademy tutorial.
+Works best in Chrome, tested in latest versions of Firefox and IE.

 ## Design notes